My Quiet Kitchen

 • If not using a high-speed blender, soak cashews overnight or soak in hot water for 2 hours.
 Drain and rinse.

 • In a blender combine cashews with 1 cup water.
 Blend for 30 seconds to 1 minute, then stop to scrape down the sides, if needed.
-Blend for at least 1 more minute or until completely smooth.
+Blend for another minute or until completely smooth.
 Add remaining 2 ½ cups water (alter for Greek-style; see Notes), and blend to combine.

-• If using arrowroot or tapioca, add it to the blender, and blend for a few seconds to incorporate.
+• If using arrowroot starch, add it to the blender, and blend for a few seconds to incorporate.

-• Pour the cashew milk into a non-reactive sauce pan (stainless steel is fine), and bring it just to a simmer.
+• Pour the cashew milk into a non-reactive sauce pan (stainless steel is fine), and bring it just to a low boil.
 Whisk frequently as the milk is coming to temperature.
-Be sure to scrape the bottom and corners of the pan where most of the thickening happens.
-Once it reaches a simmer, cook for 30 to 45 seconds, then remove from heat.
+Be sure to scrape the bottom and corners of the pan where the cashew milk will thicken first.
+Once it's simmering, reduce the heat to maintain a simmer and cook until thickened and creamy, about 2 minutes.
+Remove from heat.

-NOTE: If not using a thickener, the mixture will still thicken slightly due to the starch in the cashews.
+NOTE: If not using a thickener, the cashew milk will still thicken slightly due to the natural starch content of cashews.

-• Allow the mixture to cool for about 30 minutes or until it reaches 100 to 110 degrees F. If you don't have a thermometer, use a clean spoon and taste the mixture, or drop a bit onto your wrist to test the temperature.
-If it seems barely warm (similar to body temperature) but not hot, it's safe to add the probiotic.
-If the mixture is too warm it will destroy the probiotics.
+• Allow the milk to cool for about 30 minutes or until it reaches 100 to 110 degrees F. If you don't have a thermometer, use a clean spoon and taste the mixture, or drop a bit onto your wrist to test the temperature.
+If it feels barely warm (similar to body temperature) but not hot, it's safe to add the probiotic.
+If the mixture is too hot it will destroy the probiotics.

-• Locate 2 pint jars or 1 quart jar.
-Again, they need to be very clean but not necessarily sterile.
-Open the probiotic capsule(s), and sprinkle the powdered contents onto the cashew milk.
+• Open the probiotic capsule(s), and sprinkle the powdered contents onto the cashew milk.
 Discard the capsule(s).
 Whisk the probiotic powder into the milk.
-Immediately pour into the jar(s), but don't fill all the way to the rim.
+Immediately pour into clean jar(s), but don't fill all the way to the rim.
 It's best to leave a bit of space so that the yogurt is not in contact with the lid.
 Cover with clean lid(s).

-• *If not using an Instant Pot use one of the alternate methods described in the Notes section below.* Otherwise, place the jars in the Instant Pot (no need to add water) and close the lid.
-You don't need to turn the vent know to sealing.
+• *If not using an Instant Pot use one of the methods described in the Notes section below.* Otherwise, place the jars in the Instant Pot (no need to add water).
+Lock the lid and set to sealing.
 Press the Yogurt button, and use the +/- buttons to adjust the time.
 For less tangy yogurt, try 10 hours (this is the default time for some IP models).
-For tangier yogurt choose 12 to 14 hours of incubation.
+For extra tangy yogurt choose 12 to 14 hours of incubation.
 Don't disturb the yogurt during this time.

-• When the timer beeps, remove jars from the Instant Pot.
-Let cool to room temperature, then refrigerate.
-The yogurt will thicken even more once chilled.
+• When the timer beeps, remove the jars from the Instant Pot.
+Place on the countertop to cool for 30 minutes, then refrigerate.
+The yogurt will thicken more once chilled.
 Always use clean utensils when scooping out individual portions.
 Keep the yogurt refrigerated, and enjoy within 7 to 10 days.

 Notes